-Did you know there are over 20,000 known bee species in the world and 4,000 of those species live in North America?
+Did you know there are over 20,000 known bee species globally, and 4,000 of those species live in North America?
 The smallest, Perdita minima, is less than two millimeters long!
 Each species is unique and pollinates different plants at different times.
-For instance, mason bee species are important for blueberry and raspberry pollination, while squash bees are the best for squash and pumpkins.
-While not every bee that you see is a super-pollinator, all of them combined are important in helping our diversity of plants thrive.
+For instance, mason bee species are essential for blueberry and raspberry pollination, while squash bees are the best for squash and pumpkins.
+While not every bee you see is a super-pollinator, all of them combined are important in helping our diversity of plants thrive.

 But, the bees need our help.
 Many populations are declining due to habitat loss, heavy pesticide use, climate change, and urbanization.
 Fortunately, research has shown that there are some things you can do to support your local bee populations!
 This post will explain a few simple steps you can do to create a bee-friendly habitat that can help local bees thrive - applicable to small and large gardens, urban and rural areas, and everywhere in between.